Machine Learning and Control: Foundations, Advances, and Perspectives: Related topics and perspectives.

 $G$ being the Gaussian heat kernel in $\mathbb{R}^d$, i.e., $G(x, t)= (4\pi t)^{-d/2}\exp(-|x|^2/4t)$, which diffuses the information of the initial empirical measure throughout \(\mathbb{R}^d \times [0,\infty)\).

 Generative diffusion models aim to reverse this diffusion process to generate new samples from the same distribution.
-However, this backward evolution is severely ill--posed.
+However, this backward evolution is severely ill-posed.
 But this instability explains, partly, their strong generative capacity.
-Our first contribution in this context is to show that the well--posedness of this inversion mechanism relies on Li--Yau's inequality above.
+Our first contribution in this context is to show that the well-posedness of this inversion mechanism relies on Li--Yau's inequality above.

 Observe that the backward heat equation can be rewritten as